What Is A Carburetor? Its Function and How It Works

 Functions of Carburetor

-The carburetor in a car engine serves quite a lot of functions.
+The carburetor in a car engine serves quite many functions.
 Here are the key functions of a carburetor:

 • It regulates the air-fuel ratio and also mixes the fuels.